Nonlinear Generalized Ridge Regression: MSE Risk Comparisons

-Applied researchers should consider transforming the individual $x-$variables available to them using nonparametric (polynomial spline) methods to improve prediction of their target $y-$outcome variable.
-The \textit{one variable at a time} approach illustrated here provides a viable way to do this.
-Once a researcher identifies $p = 2$ or more predictor variables, two different sets of Maximum Likelihood estimates under Normal distribution-theory (Unbiased or Optimally Shrunken) should be computed and compared in several ways.
+Applied researchers should consider transforming the individual $x-$variables available to them using nonlinear spline methods to potentially improve prediction of their target $y-$outcome variable.
+The \textit{one-variable-at-a-time} first stage approach illustrated here provides a viable way to start.
+Once a researcher identifies $p \ge 2$ predictor variables, two different sets of Maximum Likelihood estimates under Normal distribution-theory (Unbiased or Optimally Shrunken) can be computed and compared in several ways.

-Note that Table $3$ (on page $8$) shows that the shrunken NP model achieves not only lower residual error than the shrunken Linear model but also lower MSE risks ``relative to'' that lower residual error for $5$ of the $6$ ``np'' predictor variables!
+Note that Table $3$ (on page $9$) shows that the shrunken $gam()$ model achieves not only lower residual error than the shrunken Linear model but also lower MSE risks ``relative to'' that lower residual error for $5$ of the $6$ spline predictor variables!

-Note that the optimally shrunken $x3 = PREMdeath$ coefficient has an estimated MSE risk of $0.5064 * 0.000756 = 0.000383$, while that of its $np3$ counterpart is estimated to be larger: $0.4791 * 0.000911 = 0.000436$.
-All differences in MSE risks and relative risks again tend to be small in this large scale EPA Particulate Matter example, but achieving numerical risk reductions for $5$ out of $6$ relevant predictor variables certainly encourages use of the simple ``Two-Stage'' approach illustrated here.
+Note that the optimally shrunken $x3 = PREMdeath$ coefficient has an estimated MSE risk of $0.5064 * 0.000756 = 0.000383$, while that of its $s3$ counterpart is estimated to be larger: $0.4791 * 0.000911 = 0.000436$.
+All differences in MSE risks and relative risks again tend to be small in this large scale EPA Particulate Matter example, but achieving numerical risk reductions for $5$ out of $6$ relevant predictor variables certainly suggests that this simple ``Two-Stage'' approach deserves further study of its ability to estimate the effects of ``x'' and ``s'' variables and to predict ``y-outcomes''.